How to Manage Your Business Opening Hours on Google Business Profile

 Imagine the scenario.

-You’re a dog owner—your good boy needs treatos.
+You’re a dog owner and your good boy needs treatos.
 You check the pet store’s Google Business Profile (formerly known as Google My Business) listing, which says it’s open.
 You drive across town for treats, but find that the pet store is CLOSED.

 Source: Unsplash

 Now imagine you’re the pet store owner.
 You just made a dog sad.
 What’s more, you made a pet owner angry.
-They just wrote you a 1* review on Google and maybe you’ve lost their ongoing custom.
+They just wrote you a one-star review on Google, and you might have even just lost their ongoing custom.

 What are ‘opening hours’?

-For a service-area business, the opening hours would be the times you would expect someone to answer the phone.
+On the other hand, for a service-area business like a plumber, the opening hours would be the times you would expect someone to answer the phone.

 Google recommends that certain business types shouldn’t provide opening hours information—such as those with varied hours or that operate by appointment only.

-Read more here about Google’s guidelines for indoor lodging, schools and universities, cinemas, transportation, and event venues.
+Read more here about Google’s guidelines for indoor lodging, schools and universities, cinemas, transportation, event venues, and natural features.

 Where do opening times show?